oracle-livelabs/adb/adb-prometheus/secure-with-oauth2/secure-with-oauth2.md

 ## Introduction

-In the previous lab, the endpoint was publicly accessible (no authentication required) which is insecure.
-In this lab, you will secure it using the OAuth2 client credentials flow — the standard pattern for server-to-server communication.
-After this lab, only clients with a valid access token can scrape your metrics.
+In the previous lab, the endpoint was publicly accessible and did not require authentication which is insecure.
+In this lab, you will secure it using the OAuth 2.0 client credentials , the standard pattern for server-to-server communication.
+After completing the lab, only clients with a valid access token will be able to scrape your metrics.

 *Estimated Lab Time:* 10 minutes